orchestracities/anubis/docs/index.md

 A different Rego rule can be defined to work on another API using a different authentication mechanism.

-### Policy Distribution (under development)
+### Policy Distribution

 The policy distribution architecture relies on [libp2p](https://libp2p.io/) middleware to distribute policies across differed Policies Administration Points.
-The architecture decouples the PAP from the distribution middleware to:
+The architecture decouples the PAP from the distribution middleware.
+This allows:

-- Allow different PAP to share the same distribution node.
+- different PAP to share the same distribution node.
-- Allow deployment without the distribution functionalities (and hence with a smaller footprint), when this is not required.
+- deployment without the distribution functionalities (and hence with a smaller footprint), when this is not required.

 The distribution middleware is called Policy Distribution Point.